nix-community/nixago/docs/src/contributing/plugins.md

 ```

 This file defines three [definitions][5], notated by the `#` symbol.
 A
-definition can be thought of as a schema or contract.
-It defines the shape of
+definition is synonymous with a schema or contract.
+It describes the shape of
 valid data through various constraints.
 Let's break one down:

 ```cue